DXHeroes/knowledge-base-content/issues/not_my_problem_mentality.md

 - **Bad examples**
 	If the senior leaders do not seem to go the extra mile, why should the employees bother.
 Bad example can trigger “Not My Problem” mentality very quickly.
 - **No recognition**
 	It does not have to be a huge pay rise but sometimes just a simple “good job” feels like the boss recognized your extra work.
-Feeling the appreciation encourages employees to walk the extra mile and be a good team players.
+Feeling the appreciation encourages employees to walk the extra mile and be good team players.
 - **Bad team leads**
   The team leads are not the team players at the first place.
 If they cannot identify themselves with the team, they can spread the “Not My Problem” mentality.
 The team members’ problems should be their problems as well.